 Federal and state funding is being pursued to make the necessary improvements to provide Big Bear Valley with a reliable, high quality water source.
 Proposed infrastructure improvements include:

 NEW & EXTENDED PIPELINES

-> New pipeline and extensions to existing pipeline will be constructed to deliver water to Shay Pond, Stanfield Marsh, and Sand Canyon.
+New pipeline and extensions to existing pipeline will be constructed to deliver water to Shay Pond (future option), Stanfield Marsh, and Sand Canyon.

-> WASTEWATER TREATMENT FACILITY UPGRADES
+WASTEWATER TREATMENT FACILITY UPGRADES

 Upgraded advanced water treatment technology will purify water to exceed the highest water quality standards.